daniel-ck89/raffle/README.md

 # Raffle

 **Raffle** is a rollup chain for Celestia.
 Anyone can create a Raffle and proceed fairly on the blockchain.
-All results can be query easily by anyone.
+Anyone can query the results easily.

 ## Setup
 ### 1. Install Ignite